 As I mentioned earlier the lounge was closed for Covid; however, it’s a bit of an awkward space and nothing like the old bar setup that used to be a very Virgin thing.
 They did set out snacks shortly after dinner was served

-I had a great time flying Virgin Atlantic Upper Class on the A350, and I think they definitely compete on a different level.
+I had a great time flying Virgin Atlantic Upper Class on the A350, and it’s definitely Virgin’s second best upper class.
 The service is great, you get pajamas, the food is tasty, but the seat…is a bit of a let down.

 The most important aspect of business class is the seat so you can sleep well and head to work.
 I don’t know about you, but I don’t rest easy thinking that my stuff could be easily gotten into.
 Yes, this is a concern in business, first, wherever you sit.